tewhatuora/air-fhir-ig/input/pagecontent/immunusationUpdateMessage.md

 ####  Immunisation Update Message Request processing steps:

-1. ISM sends a REST create request to the ImmSot Immunization endpoint, passing in the details of the immunisation
+1. ISM sends a REST create request to the ImmSOT Immunization endpoint, passing in the details of the immunisation
 2. ImmSOT creates the immunisation record
-3. ImmSOT  creates a message bundle containing a Patient reference and Immunisation resources, and sends it it to the AIR Orchestration server's *$process-message* endpoint.
+3. ImmSOT  creates a message bundle containing an Immunisation resource, and sends it it to the AIR Orchestration server's *$process-message* endpoint.
 (EventType=IMMUNISATION_UPDATE)
-4. The Orchestration server enriches the Patient reference with additional patient details The Orchestration server determines which PMS systems should be notified of the new Immunisation
+4. The Orchestration server enriches the Patient reference with additional patient details
+5. The Orchestration server determines which PMS systems should be notified of the new Immunisation.
+If the AllPartiesFlag is true it will send both to the enrolled facility and to the facility which adminsitered the vaccine.
+Otherwise it will just send to the enrolled facility
-5. The Orchestration server looks up the EDI address's of the nominated target PMS systems
+6. The Orchestration server gets the facility id of the nominated target PMS systems
-6. The Orchestration server creates a message for  each target PMS  and sends it to the  Healthlink Air Broker
+7. The Orchestration server creates a message for  each target PMS  and sends it to the Healthlink Air Broker
-7. The Healthlink Air Broker transforms the message to an HL7v2.0  VXU^V04 request and sends it to the PMS
+8. The Healthlink Air Broker transforms the message to an HL7 v2.0  VXU^V04 request and sends it to the PMS
-8. The Healthlink Air Broker returns a synchronous 202 response to NES
+9. The Healthlink Air Broker returns a synchronous 202 response to the Orchestration server

-####  Immunisation Update Message Request Example - ImmSot To Orchestration
+####  Immunisation Update Message Request Example - ImmSOT To Orchestration
 [update-immunisation-request2](Bundle-update-immunisation-request2.json.html)

 ####  Immunisation Update Message Request Example - Orchestration To HealthLink